Tag Archives: RU

 Qualifications

-You are required to be enterprising and to possess good communication skills and to be a visible, involved participant in the Project’s and Department’s daily activities, in addition to being willing to engage in disciplinary and interdisciplinary collaboration across the department.
+You are required to be enterprising and to possess good communication skills and to be a visible, involved participant in the department’s daily activities and in the INM PhD network, in addition to being willing to engage in disciplinary and interdisciplinary collaboration also across the department.

 Assessment

-In the assessment regarding employment, attention will be given to;
+In the assessment of candidates, consideration will be given to:

-In the assessment regarding enrollment, attention will also be given to the following criteria:
+In the assessment, regarding enrolment in the graduate program consideration will also be given to the following criteria:

 • Educational skills and any further professional qualifications